-Sep 28: The passionate fruit wine makers of Meghalaya with abundance of fruits like grapes, Mandarin orange, mulberry, litchi, banana, pineapple, strawberry, Sohiong and Soh Phoh has reasons to celebrate during the ongoing Covid-19 pandemic with the State legalising fruit wine production, writes Subhash Arora who attended the Fruit Wine Conference in January 2011 and was touched by the enthusiasm of the amateur winemakers who have the potential of making Meghalaya, fruit wine capital of India
+Sep 28: The passionate fruit wine makers of Meghalaya with abundance of fruits like grapes, Mandarin orange, mulberry, litchi, banana, pineapple, strawberry, Sohiong and Soh Phoh, have reasons to celebrate during the ongoing Covid-19 pandemic with the State legalising fruit wine production, writes Subhash Arora who attended the Fruit Wine Conference in January 2011 and was touched by the enthusiasm of the amateur winemakers who have the potential of making Meghalaya, fruit wine capital of India

 When I visited Shillong in the bitter cold month of January, 2011 to attend the Fruit Wine Conference organised by NERAMAC in collaboration with the Indian Grape Processing Board, as a Speaker at the technical session, I was pleased to see the passion and excitement in the seven local fruit winemakers, who had brought fruit wine samples for display and tasting under special permission from excise.